abragad/wp-bsky-autoposter/README.md

-# WP AutoPoster to Bluesky
+# AutoPoster to Bluesky

-A WordPress plugin that automatically posts new WordPress posts to Bluesky with rich link previews.
+A WordPress plugin that automatically posts new blog posts to Bluesky with rich link previews.

 ## Features